The Bankrate promise

 - You can find a cheaper property.

-If you find a $250,000 home, for instance, instead of the $500,000 one in the previous scenario, a $50,000 down payment will give you an 80 percent LTV ratio, which can help eliminate the additional cost of mortgage insurance and put you much closer to paying off the loan from day one.
+If you find a $250,000 home, for instance, instead of the $500,000 one in the previous scenario, a $50,000 down payment will give you an 80 percent LTV ratio.
+This eliminates the added cost of mortgage insurance and puts you much closer to paying off the loan from day one.

 You can determine how much house you can afford using Bankrate’s home calculator.